 - Operated across product, sales, and operations

-- Likely more senior management exposure than a "Manager" in a legacy corporate structure
+- Likely more senior management exposure than a "Manager" in a narrow corporate structure

 Key Differences: